Why Litmus results may look different than local ones

 Sending from your ESP is also best when using the spam filter analysis tools, as this will provide the most accurate reputation scoring for your email.

 Forwarding your email test to Litmus is not recommended, as many times email clients (especially Outlook) can change/alter the HTML template on the forward.
-We recommend sending your test indirectly from your Email Service Provider or the mailing platform you use to send emails to your subscribers.
+We recommend sending your test in directly from your ESP or the mailing platform you use to send emails to your subscribers.

 If any of the table heights are set to 100% height within your email, this can occasionally stretch your email out to the maximum screen capture height within our email clients.
 You may want to remove the height=100% within your email and retest if you are seeing stretched results for your email.